soggybag/Swift-Closure-Tutorial/README.md

 **Question:**

+- Assuming everyone is familiar with functions explain a function?
 - Who is familar with closures?
 - Given the features above suggest some use cases for Closures?

 ## What do Closures look like in Swift?